-CIEP contributes to the public debate on international political and economic developments in the energy sector (oil, gas and electricity).
+CIEP contributes to the public debate on international political and economic developments in the energy sector (oil, gas and electricity) and energy-related climate change issues and energy transition.
 CIEP contributions include research, events, publications, comments, lectures and training.

 In September 2001, the Clingendael International Energy Programme (CIEP) was launched, supported by twelve institutions from the public and private sectors for a project period of four years under the Stichting Fonds Institute Clingendael (SFIC).
-Since then, CIEP was continued in 2004, 2008 and again 2012, each time for four years.
-In the project period, 2013-2016, 24 public and private institutions and companies endorsed CIEP.
+Since then, CIEP was continued in 2004, 2008, 2012 and again in 2016, each time for four years.
 The current project period runs from 2017-2020.
-Ciep is supported by 26 public and private institutions and companies support CIEP.
+CIEP is supported by 26 public and private institutions and companies.

 Research and activities

 CIEP’s current research and activities revolve around the issues of the geo-political and geo-economic consequences of changing supply and demand patterns in energy, in particular oil and natural gas, and the development of European energy markets and energy policy-making against the background of international energy market developments and climate change policies.